DagsHub/client/docs/data_engine.md

 - pay attention to timezones - use timestamp if known, or relative datetime if known (as in the above examples). if you use a specific date such as  `dateutil.parser.parse("Tue 28 Nov 11:29 +2:00")` specify the utc delta as shown here, otherwise this date can translate to different timestamps in the machine that runs the client and in dagshub backend.
 ##### Select list:
 - both "x" and `Field("x")` can be used
-- alias, as_of_time - are optional
+- alias, as_of - are optional
-- we currently do not check the list for contradictions/overwrites/duplications, i.e  `select(Field("x", as_of_time=t1), Field("x", as_of_time=t2))` does not make sense since there is no alias to differentiate, the result will not reflect the intention. also `select("x","x")`
+- we currently do not check the list for contradictions/overwrites/duplications, i.e  `select(Field("x", as_of=t1), Field("x", as_of=t2))` does not make sense since there is no alias to differentiate, the result will not reflect the intention. also `select("x","x")`
 ##### Global as_of behavior:
-- it applies to all entities unless otherwise specified, i.e if we use Field("x", as_of_time=t1)) then t1 will precede over a t2 specified in .as_of(t2). the sensibility of the results is up to the caller. you could get datapoints that existed in t1 < t2 based on a condition applied on their enrichments in t2.
+- it applies to all entities unless otherwise specified, i.e if we use Field("x", as_of=t1)) then t1 will precede over a t2 specified in .as_of(t2). the sensibility of the results is up to the caller. you could get datapoints that existed in t1 < t2 based on a condition applied on their enrichments in t2.